-Log in to the COS Console, enter the corresponding bucket directory, upload a video file, and check whether a compressed video file is generated in the corresponding transcoding directory.
+Log in to the COS console, enter the corresponding bucket directory, upload a video file, and check whether a compressed video file is generated in the corresponding transcoding directory as shown below:

 The time it takes to compress a video varies by video size.
 If a video is large, it will take longer to compress the video and display the output video.

-You can also leverage the high concurrence of SCF to implement fast transcoding or sharding.
-For example, function A can schedule tasks while function B can perform actual transcoding/sharding tasks.
+You can also leverage the high concurrence of SCF to implement fast transcoding or segmenting.
+For example, function A can schedule tasks while function B can perform actual transcoding/segmenting tasks.
 With the aid of the CFS mounting capabilities, you can also implement cross-function file sharing with ease.